-Last Ramadan, something didn’t feel right.
+Last Ramadan, something didn’t feel quite right.
 For the life of me, I was having all kinds of trouble integrating.
 The only time I got to break fast was when I went to Avery’s site to see my host family who lived there.
 I had moments when I felt jealous of all my friends living in the countryside and being swarmed by invitations to eat at this house or eat at that house while this “city” boy got no invitations at all.

 The difference a year makes.

-Now, I’m still complaining (big surprise from me, right), but it’s because I can’t handle all these invitations.
+Now, I’m still complaining, but it’s because I can’t handle all these invitations.
 It’s not that I did a great job integrating in the last year.
 It really just boils down to making a good decision to move to the olive orchard, where the community is more intimate and everyone knows you.
 I’ve literally flip-flopped in a year from having not a single invitation to so much as drink tea at someone’s house to actually having to turn people down for El-Ftour because I promised a different family I would eat with them.
 It’s to the point where, if I want to cook my own meal at my own house, I have to fight (read: lie) to be able to do that: “Oh, I’m sorry, but I told Momma and Babba that I would talk to them tonight.”
 Really?
 That’s the best lie I can come up with?
 When did I get so bad at lying?
 Maybe it’s just that lying in a different language is more difficult to do.
 You’re more exposed to the truth, because you’re more aware of the ways you use words to veil what other words mean.

 I don’t know.
 It’s not that I mean to complain, by the way.
 This is what I wanted.
 It’s why I moved out of the city.
 Plus, I love breaking fast with a family, and the food is delicious.
 In fact, even though I wasn’t planning on fasting when Ramadan started, I’ve been fasting for the past week, just because I’m on this schedule of breaking fasts with families, and once again, I’m just not good enough to lie to them, so I actually fast so my “lie” can be true.